Vyral/base-template/_posts/2019-11-05-5-tips-for-anxious-home-sellers.md

 If you need to sell your home quickly, there are a few things you can do to differentiate yourself from the other sellers out there and give yourself a better shot at a quick sale:

 **1\.
-Price.** When you’re looking for a quick sale, sometimes you have to price a bit below market value to show that you have the value to necessitate a quick sale.
+Price your home correctly.** When you’re looking for a quick sale, sometimes you have to price a bit below market value to show that you have the value to necessitate a quick sale.
 A lot of times, however, doing that creates a bidding war that brings the price back up to market value or even higher in some cases.

 **2\.
 Declutter.** First impressions are big.
 As buyers are walking up to your home, you want the yard to be nice and clean, and the same with the home.

 **3\.
-Staging.** Staging your home allows you to set the stage for buyers and could expedite your sale as well.
+Stage your listing.** Staging your home allows you to set the stage for buyers and could expedite your sale as well.

 **4\.
 Be flexible with showings.** The more willing you are to show your home, the better chance you have of getting more offers more quickly.